7 Ways to Get Better Gas Mileage and Save Money

 You can improve your gas mileage by up to 3% if you keep your tires inflated to the proper pressure.
 Under-inflated tires can lower your fuel efficiency by around 0.2% for every 1 PSI drop.

 How can you find the correct tire pressure for your vehicle?
-You can usually find this information on a sticker inside the driver's door.
+This information is typically on a sticker inside the driver's door.
 If there's no sticker, check your owner's manual.
 Most passenger cars recommend between 30 and 35 PSI.

 4. Look at the Gas Cap Seal